julia-git/capstone_airbnb/README.md

 Date Scope:
 The data set used in this project consists of 117,107 total listings in 2017.
 There are approximately 8,000-16,000 listings per month.

+Popularity Proxy:
+I used the number of "reviews per month".

 ## Baseline